-- 1. A Bachelor's degree in biology, chemistry, physics or engineering with a mathematics background through Calculus 2 or calculus with basic differential equations differential equations.
-Geurees in computer programming, databases, probability and statistics and molecular biology and/or physiology are desirable.
-Qualified senior undergraduates may be accepted into the graduate certificate program with appropriate committee recommendation: - 2.
+- 1. A bachelor's degree in biology, chemistry, physics or engineering with a mathematics background through Calculus 2 or calculus with basic differential equations.
+Qualified senior undergraduates may be accepted into the graduate certificate program with appropriate committee recommendation; - 2.
 GPA of 3.0 in science, mathematics and engineering courses; - 3.
 No GRE scores are necessary.
 Student transcripts should demonstrate competency in science, mathematics and engineering coursework.